Multiple Sclerosis and Roy Swank

 Swank followed 150 patients with multiple sclerosis over a period of 34 years between the years of 1949-1984.

-Swank does note that:
+Swank notes that:

 As Swank explains, his findings do not generate much interest.